Test Proctoring Information

 ** All tests must be turned in when the Test Center closes.

-A proctor is an individual who agrees to receive and administer a student’s test(s) from Bellevue University at the proctor’s business email address.
-The test(s) will be ethically and professionally administered in a suitable testing environment (e.g., college/library or professional office).
-The proctor will return the test(s) to the Bellevue University Test Center via fax immediately after administration, and the proctor will mail the exam within one (1) work day of administration to the Bellevue University Test Center.
+A test proctor is an individual who agrees to receive a student’s test(s) at the test proctor’s business email address.
+The test proctor also agrees to administer the received student’s test (s) adhering to the instructions provided from Bellevue University.
+The test(s) will be ethically and professionally administered in a suitable testing environment (e.g., college/library or conference room) to ensure standards of academic integrity are maintained.
+The test proctor will return the completed test(s) to the Bellevue University Test Center via email or fax immediately after administering the test.
+If required, the test proctor will mail the test within one (1) work day of administering the test to the Bellevue University Test Center.

 - Armed Forces Education Office Personnel

-- Other: Civil Service Examiner, Librarian for City/County, HR Professional, or Education/Training Coordinator.
+- Public Personnel: Civil Service Examiner, Librarian for City/County, HR Professional, or Education/Training Coordinator.

-*The following persons do not qualify as proctors:
+*The following persons do not qualify as test proctors:

 - Co-workers, someone who reports to you or your immediate supervisor